sjiaire/cr-site-natacha/content/rental_apartments/charming-remera.md

 **Furnished 1-Bedroom Apartment for Rent - Remera**

-Stay in this authentic 1-bedroom furnished apartment located on the 1st floor of an vast 14-units’ complex of Remera nearby RDB.
+Stay in this authentic 1-bedroom furnished apartment located on the 1st floor of a vast 14-units’ complex of Remera nearby RDB.
 Remera is a lively neighborhood with several shops, restaurants, banks and other amenities.

 This charming residence is neat and functional.
-It has pleasant lounge, a small kitchen, a welcoming en suite bedroom and balconies with an panoramic view.
+It has pleasant lounge, a small kitchen, a welcoming en suite bedroom and balconies with a panoramic view.
 In addition, high-speed internet, security and housekeeping services are complimentary!

 Outdoor, there is a shared pool and shared parking space.